7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Load Balancers Workflows by Type and important information:
 `Search -> Load Balancers` and `+ Create` a type:
+- Basic
+	- Requires Resources in the same Avaliablity/Scale set
+- Standard
+	- Requires resource in the same Vnet
 - Application Gateway - Region layer 7 load balancer - Application Gateway Configuration
 	- Routing Methods
 		- Path-based routing: sends requests with different URL paths to different pools of back-end servers.
+			- `/` = Path
-		- Multi-site routing:  configures more than one web application on the same application gateway instance.
+		- Multi-site routing: configures more than one web application on the same application gateway instance
+			- Multi-site listeners are if the URL is different
 	- Optional Firewall checks (Recommended)
 		- OWASP defines a set of generic rules for detecting attacks.
 These rules are referred to as the Core Rule Set (CRS)
 	- Traffic Redirection